garden-io/garden/docs/reference/module-types/container.md

       # Specify one or more source files or directories to automatically sync with the running container.
       paths:
-        - # POSIX-style or Windows-style local path of the directory to sync to the target.
-Can be either absolute or
+        - # Path to a local directory to be synchronized with the target.
-          # relative to the source directory where the Deploy action is defined.
           # This should generally be a templated path to another action's source path (e.g.
           # `${actions.build.my-container-image.sourcePath}`), or a relative path.
-If a path is hard-coded, you must
+          # If a path is hard-coded, we recommend sticking with relative paths here, and using forward slashes (`/`)
-          # make sure the path exists, and that it is reliably the correct path for every user.
+          # as a delimiter, as Windows-style paths with back slashes (`\`) and absolute paths will work on some
+          # platforms, but they are not portable and will not work for users on other platforms.
           # Defaults to the Deploy action's config's directory if no value is provided.
           source: .